vbrambila2/vbrambila2/README.md

 # Hello!
 I'm Victor
 <p>
-My passion is building products that people use on a daily basis, which is why I love focusing on the user-interface side of projects.
+My passion is building products that people will use on a daily basis, which is why I love focusing on the user-interface side of projects.
 Creating something both easy to navigate and simplistic in design is what I aim to do.
 I believe we as humans are naturally drawn to beauty, so why not make your app just that, a beauty?
 </p>

 ---